williamhorning/williamhorning/content/lightning/framework/index.md

-The framework consists of the core library, which is platform-agnostic, and plugins, which add support for specific platforms, such as Discord, Guilded, Revolt, and Telegram.
+The framework consists of the core library, which is platform-agnostic, and plugins, which add support for specific platforms, such as Discord, Guilded, Stoat, and Telegram.
 The only platform-specific code is in the plugins, making it possible to support new platforms without modifying your bot's core logic.

 ## architecture